ncatlab/nlab-content/pages/23721.md

 ### Constant function rule ###

-Let $c:S \to F$ be a constant function.
-With constant functions the function $c:S \to F$ and the value of the function $c:F$ are usually written with the same symbol.
-For all constant functions $c:S \to F$,
+Let $c:I \to F$ be a constant function.
+With constant functions the function $c:I \to F$ and the value of the function $c:F$ are usually written with the same symbol.
+For all constant functions $c:I \to F$,

 $$\tilde{D}(c) = \lim_{(x, y) \to (x, x)} \frac{c - c}{x - y}$$